emysliwietz/vwipe/README.md

 * ISAAC

 It is a fork of the dwipe command used by
-Darik's Boot and Nuke (dban).  nwipe is included with [partedmagic](https://partedmagic.com) and [ShredOS](https://github.com/nadenislamarre/shredos) if you want a quick and easy bootable CD or USB version.
+Darik's Boot and Nuke (dban).  vwipe is included with [partedmagic](https://partedmagic.com) and [ShredOS](https://github.com/nadenislamarre/shredos) if you want a quick and easy bootable CD or USB version.

-Nwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.
+vwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.